Best gaming ultrabook (thin-and-light gaming laptop) in 2025

 In the past, the Alienware 13 was for many years the only 13-inch performance laptop you could get.
 It wasn’t compact and it wasn’t pretty, but it bundled an i7 and a mid-tier GTX GPU in its latest iteration, good enough for FHD gaming at high details at the time.

-Since that’s no longer an option, unless you somehow find it used, these days your best options in the 13-inch segment are a few powerful models in the Asus ROG Flow lineup, as well as the slightly older Razer Blade Stealth 13.
-And not much else in this class, but the offer is far more generous in the 14-inch segment on performance and gaming laptops.
+Since that’s no longer an option, unless you somehow find it used, these days your best options in the 13-inch segment are a few powerful models in the Asus ROG Flow lineup, the older Razer Blade Stealth 13 if ypu can stil find it somewhere, and perhaps some of the more powerful designs with latest-gen hardware and iGPUs.
+Not much else in this class, but the offer is far more generous in the 14-inch segment of performance and gaming laptops.

-Asus ROG Flow X13, ROG Flow Z13 – most powerful 13-inch gaming computers
+Asus ROG Flow Z13, ProArt PX13, ROG Flow X13- most powerful 13-inch gaming computers

-These two ROG Flow models are the most powerful 13-inch ultrabooks available today, suitable for daily use and sustained work/gaming loads.
+These two ROG Flow models and the ProArt PX13 are the most powerful 13-inch computers available today, suitable for multitasking and sustained work/gaming loads.

 interior 5